Watering Dahlias with Drip Irrigation vs. Overhead Sprinklers in a Drought

 The growing season of 2022 will fondly be looked back on as our first year of expanding into our new flower field and property.
 2022 will also hold a space of loathing in my heart as the year of extreme drought conditions, stunted plants, and soil as hot and dry as the desert.
+In this post, I’ll discuss what happened to our dahlias during an extreme drought in 2022, and setting up overhead sprinklers instead of drip irrigation.

 Related: This is Why We Grow a No-Till Flower Farm